Vedavyaskota/Tkinter-csv2barchat-dataframe/README.md

 Hi,
 this is vedavyas kota. i am here to explain this project file

-in this project we read data from csv file and display it as dataframe in Tkinter using pandas, and we had also done bar chat from csv file data by comparing two column
+in this project we read data from csv file and display it as dataframe in Tkinter GUI using pandas, and we had also done bar chat from csv file data by comparing two column. bar chat will also displaed in tkinter GUI

 in this folder there will be 3 files :
 1)data frame